Out of 9 deaths

 Chronic NOx exposure ruptures and inflames the lining of the lung, which weakens your respiratory immune system.
 NOx is strongly associated with asthma and bronchitis.

 PM is now everywhere and it builds-up in our organs

 A report by the WHO revealed that over 91% of cities fail to have PM within tolerable ranges.
-While research from UCL, showed that PM2.5 pollution in the London tube could be as high as 88 times above the safe limit.
+And research from UCL, showed that PM2.5 pollution in the London tube could be as much as 88 times over the safe limit.

 Trains, ships, and petroleum refineries contribute to the spread of this deadly gas

-According to Greenpeace, countries that have intolerable levels of SO2 emission, include the US, India, Russia, China, Saudi Arabia, Iran, South Africa, Bulgaria, Serbia, and Romania.
+According to Greenpeace, countries that have intolerable levels of SO2 emissions, include the US, India, Russia, China, Saudi Arabia, Iran, South Africa, Bulgaria, Serbia and Romania.

-A clinical study from Brazil revealed that above-average exposure to SO2 for only seven days increased the risk of mortality from circulatory diseases by 3.6%.
+A clinical study from Brazil revealed that above-average exposure to SO2 for only 7 days increases the risk of mortality from circulatory diseases by 3.6%.

-In the US alone, 132 million people currently live in areas that don’t meet the standard ground-level ozone criteria.
+132 million people in the US currently live in areas that don’t meet standard ground-level ozone criteria.

-Although the use of lead has been reduced in recent decades, the recovery of our planet from industrial lead use is not fast enough.
-In particular, urban soil remains a hurdle because it contains large amounts of lead that is released into the air.
-With other sources like leaded aviation gasoline of aircrafts and lead-battery manufacturers, lead pollution still poses serious health risks.
+Although the use of lead has been reduced in recent decades, the recovery of our planet from industrial lead use is not fast enough and lead pollution remains a serious health threat.
+Urban soil contains large amounts of lead and it is still used in aviation gasoline and lead-battery manufacture.